delafields/delafields.github.io/README.md

 # Jeremy Fields's Data Science Portfolio

-Check out some analyses, notebooks, machine learning and general data projects below
+Analyses, notebooks, machine learning and general data projects below 👇

 ## Data Exploration and Analysis
----

 ### Does the color of your jersey give you an advantage? 🎨
 **An investigation into the colors with the most sports success.** <sub><sup>(Python, seaborn)</sup></sub>
 ![league winner colors](sports-color-success/plots/wolfram_per_league.png)